10 Tips for Healthy Sleep

 Though alcohol is a depressant, it actually disrupts sleep, causing nighttime awakenings.
 Consuming alcohol leads to lower quality sleep.

-With the holidays soon approaching, use this time to catch up on rest and establish healthy sleep patterns.
+With spring and summer approaching use this time to catch up on rest and establish healthy sleep patterns.
 If you are having sleep problems, schedule a sleep consultation in our sleep lab to help you get back on track!